3rww/api-docs/content/rainfall-teragon.md

 |G-3|Derived from inverse distance squared weighting based on three rain gauges|
 |N/D|No data was collected for this data point.
 This may be because no data was collected at the time or the pixel may be outside of the data collection boundary.|

-(Note that no metadata is provided for hourly or daily roll-ups, only 15-minute interval observations.)
+(Note that no metadata is provided for hourly or daily roll-ups, only for 15-minute interval observations.)

 Dates and times are returned using in the ISO-8601 standard timstamp format with a timezone offset for local time.